You are here

 Ohio Aerospace & Aviation Campus

 The Ohio Aerospace & Aviation Campus is an important teaching and research laboratory, whose focal point, The Ohio State University Airport, is the nation’s premier university owned and operated airport, supporting interdisciplinary learning, discovery, and engagement.
-This nearly 1,500 acre facility, located just seven miles off campus in northwest Columbus, consists of 350,000 square feet of office, classroom, simulation lab, and hangar space; three runways and associated facilities; and 20 university-owned aircraft and 12 UAS platforms.
+This nearly 1,500 acre facility, located just seven miles off campus in northwest Columbus, consists of 350,000 square feet of office, classroom, simulation lab, and hangar space; three runways and associated facilities; and 20 university-owned aircraft and multiple simulation platforms.
 Much of the land is available for the development of new office, R&D, and hangar space.

 For more information about how the OAAC can support your research needs, please download a Research Brochure, and contact Doug Hammon, Airport Director, 614-292-5460 ext.
 5 or via e-mail at email@example.com.